Omimacgithub/Omimacgithub/README.md

 My main contributions were the following:

-- Analyzed and modified React code within the company’s B2B Store (storefront), removing product loading errors and significantly improving user experience.
+- Improved the user experience by fixing product loading errors through React code review of a B2B application.

-- Implemented resolvers (JavaScript code that integrates backend data, obtained via REST or GraphQL requests, into the frontend) for product details and gift card application at checkout on the B2B Store.
+- Provided detailed product information by integrating data via REST and GraphQL APIs.

 - Collaborated with multidisciplinary teams (development and QA) following Agile methodologies (Scrum).